Geumho-eup

-Geumho is a town, or eup, in Yeongcheon, North Gyeongsang Province, South Korea.
+Geumho-eup is a town, or eup, in Yeongcheon, North Gyeongsang Province, South Korea.
 The township Geumho-myeon was upgraded to the town Geumho-eup in 1973.
 Geumho Town Office is located in Gyodae-ri, which is crowded with people.

+To the south of the town, there is Geumho River flowing through.
+The river also flows through Yeongcheon City to the east and Gyeongsan City to the west.

 Communities

 Geumho-eup is divided into 21 villages (ri).